Site Logo Site Logo

 Chemotherapy is commonly prescribed along with other treatment methods such as hormonal and targeted therapies.
 It can also be used to shrink a tumor before surgery for easier and safer removal, referred to as neoadjuvant chemotherapy.
 Most chemotherapy treatments are administered intravenously, or through an IV.

-Although chemotherapy kills the fast-growing cancer cells, the drugs can also unfortunately harm normal cells that divide rapidly.
+Although chemotherapy kills the fast-growing cancer cells, the drugs can also, unfortunately, harm normal cells that divide rapidly.

 Are there any lasting side effects of chemotherapy?